Non-reductive automorphism groups, the Loewy filtration and K-stability

-A natural geometric situation in which $(X,L)$ admits no cscK metric is when $X$ is smooth and $\Aut(X,L)$ is non-reductive \cite{YM}.
+A natural geometric situation in which $(X,L)$ admits no cscK metric is when $X$ is smooth and the automorphism group $\Aut(X,L)$ is non-reductive \cite{YM}.
 Therefore, in this case, one would expect that such $(X,L)$ is not K-polystable.
-The goal of the present work is to associate a unique filtration to the co-ordinate ring of a variety with non-reductive automorphism group.
-In all examples, this filtration has strictly negative Donaldson-Futaki invariant, hence it destabilises the variety.
+The goal of the present work is to construct a canonical filtration of the co-ordinate ring of a variety with non-reductive automorphism group.
+We call this filtration the \emph{Loewy filtration}; it is defined in Section \ref{loewy}.

 \begin{theorem} Let $(X,L)$ be a polarised variety.
-Then there exists a canonical $\Aut(X,L)$-equivariant filtration of its co-ordinate ring, called the Loewy filtration, which is trivial if and only if $\Aut(X,L)$ is reductive. \end{theorem}
+Then, the Loewy filtration is admissible.
+Moreover, the Loewy filtration is $\Aut(X,L)$-equivariant, and is trivial if and only if $\Aut(X,L)$ is reductive. \end{theorem}